3D imaging of mouse kidney

 How volumetric imaging reveals organization, gradients, and interactions that are lost in standard tissue sections.

-Molecular and computational layers in 3D
+Track 2: Molecular and computational layers in 3D

 From spatial omics to AI informed by ground truth